-- Create a new class derived from KsconfCmd.
-You must, at a minimum, define the following methods: - register\args() to setup any config parser inputs. - run() which handles the actual execution of the command. - 2.
-Register a new entrypoint configuration in the setup\entrypoints.py script.
-Edit the \entry\points dictionary to add an entry for the new command. - Each entry must include command name, module, and implementation class. - 3.
-Create unit tests in test/test\cli\<CMD>.py. - 4.
-Create documentation in docs/source/cmd\<CMD>.rst.
+- 1. Create a new module in ksconf.commands.<CMD>. - Create a new class derived from KsconfCmd.
+You must at a minimum define the following methods: - register_args() to setup any config parser inputs. - run() which handles the actual execution of the command. - 2.
+Register a new entrypoint configuration in the setup_entrypoints.py script.
+Edit the entry_points dictionary to add an entry for the new command. - Each entry must include command name, module, and implementation class. - 3.
+Create unit tests in test/test_cli<CMD>.py. - 4.
+Create documentation in docs/source/cmd<CMD>.rst.
 You'll want to build the docs locally to make sure everything looks correct.
-Part of the documentation is automatically generated from the argparse arguments defined in the register\args() method, but other bits need to be spelled out explicitly.
+Part of the documentation is automatically generated from the argparse arguments defined in the register_args() method, but other bits need to be spelled out explicitly.